Follow TV Tropes

 Go To

-A cantata (literally "sung", derived from the Italian word "cantare") is a vocal composition (solo or chorale) with an instrumental accompaniment, typically in several movements.
+A cantata (literally "sung", feminine past participle of the Italian verb cantare, "to sing") is a vocal composition (solo or chorale) with an instrumental accompaniment, typically in several movements.

 The Cantata originated from the single-voice madrigals of the 17th century, and gradually evolved into the mini-oratorio of the 19th century.
 Most cantatas of the 18th and 19th centuries were religious in nature, with a few being secular in nature.